hartwigmedical/scripts/datarequest/README.md

  - Sharing of data is done via an OKTA account which requires dual-factor authentication.
 The OKTA account is used to access our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and our [Download Portal](https://portal.hartwigmedicalfoundation.nl).
  - Please be aware that the sample IDs provided to you are not publicly shareable.
 In case you want to publish something with respect to a specific sample from the HMF database you need to use the HMF Sample ID for this.
 These can be requested for the samples you have been provided.
  - Internally at HMF we load up all data into a MySQL database.
 The scheme and code to set this up yourself can be found on our [resources page](http://resources.hartwigmedicalfoundation.nl).
- - Methods used to collect and analyse our samples can be found on our [methods](./README_METHODS.md) page.

 Please use the **unique ID** given to your request (eg "DR-XXX") in any communication with us about your data request.